1nCreaseR/-Jr.-Backend-Developer-Challenge/README.md

 - [ ] 1.
 Put them in the code that connects to the database for each place that needs database access.
 - [ ] 2.
 Put them in a configuration file, then include that file in the code everywhere that needs to access the   database.
 - [ ] 3.
 Put the credentials into a configuration file, then load them with a database service provider.
-- [X] 4.
+- [ X ] 4.
 Put them in a .env file, load data from it into a configuration system, then request the credentials from a database service provider.